Amazing Blood Ties! (2025)

 3D Storytelling (2022-2023)

 Taking 2D illustration and moving into 3D objects ranging from soft plushies to clay.
-The Chloe doll (image 2) and Cecil (image 3) were created to work alongside ‘Chloe’s New Stem Cells’.
+The Chloe doll (image 4) and Cecil (image 5) were created to work alongside ‘Chloe’s New Stem Cells’.
 The doll utilises magnets to allow for interchangeable facial expressions and hair to move through Chloe’s medical experiences.
+‘Artie’ from image 3 is made from materials developed to mimic muscle for healthcare practitioners to test their surgery skills!

 If you have an ideas, queries or commissions for illustrations, please contact me via the contact form.